 Every Saturday morning around the world, Seventh-day Adventists gather together in community to worship Jesus through music, prayer and Bible teachings.

-The day starts with Sabbath School, usually at 9:30am.
-For children, there are songs, stories, crafts and fun activities.
+For Sabbath School time (9:50am - 10:45am) There are songs, stories, crafts and fun activities for children of all ages.
 For the adults there are smaller groups where the Bible is read and discussed in a less formal setting than a typical church service.
 Here audience participation is welcomed.
 You can ask questions and learn more.

-The church’s main worship program usually runs from 10:45 am to 12:15.
+The church’s main worship program runs from 10:50 am to 12:15pm.
 Singing, prayer and a sermon are almost guaranteed but depending on the week, you might be treated to special music, drama, a children’s story or other creative expression.
 Refreshments are served after service, while you can enjoy fellowship.
 Shared lunch is usually served on the forth Sabbath of the month.

 Church really is for everyone and we’d love you to join us!